brodao-zz/xtDojoPlugin/README.md

 Now plugin is ready to configure dojo environment.
 You must run init task from console like this:
     symfony dojo:init
-After that place Dojo SDK sources to generated directory.
+After that place Dojo SDK sources to generated src directory.
+By default it is: `<project_directory>/web/js/dojo/src/`
-By default it is: `<project_directory>/web/js/dojo/src/` default directory structure:
+    default directory structure:

     web/
       ...
       js/